 Madagascar Music.
 The musical rhythm of Madagascar’s Verreaux’s sifaka lemur when they decend to the ground.
 On the ground their bipedal locomotion of hops and leaps are as magical as the country itself.
 Madagascar is a mission, plain and simple.
 It is a mission to travel to, a mission to get around, and a now a mission to save.
 Nothing is even remotely simple in the most wildlife diverse country on the planet.
 I have been very fortunate to have spent almost 5 weeks on this magical island, these are my favorite images.
 Madagascar Dreaming.
 Ringtail lemurs are the sun-worshiper’s of...Read More

 Mt Toubkal, the highest summit in Morocco, the Atlas mountain range and North Africa.
 Standing at 4,167 metres (13,671 ft) this makes for a memorable experience trekking to and up.
 This truly wasn’t a case of turning up and walking up the mountain.
 The goal was to trek through valleys, over passes, up the side of other mountains and culminating in the Mt Toubkal summit itself after enjoying the journey.
-I spent the week with Exodus Travels and a group of great happy fellow trekkers.
 Every step was a joy in a wonderful country over spectacular terrain.
-The contrast… Leaving the...Read More
+The contrast… Leaving the cold wet hills of Northumberland in the morning and landing in the hot temperatures over...Read More

 People know I don’t like to just stop at Travel, hiking or views.
 Popping up on social media I see many many people championing the nature side of travel as well as sharing expert insights.
 A delight in the stream is Sarah Rees.
 Knowledgable, sharing and always positive.
 A pleasure to learn from and quite incredible with a camera.
 I was honoured she chose to share the wildlife, captures and insights on one particular trip here.
 From the desk and camera of Sarah……… Everywhere you look in Kenya there is a photo to be taken, or a story to...Read More